logginghub/core/documentation/blotter.md

 Using a value of zero will maximise the event details view, and you won't be able to see any streaming events.
 We are yet to hear of a use for this configuration.

+You can also control the orientiation of the view using *eventDetailsSeparatorHorizontalOrientiation*.

+To have a vertical view, use:

+    <environment name="local"
+                 eventDetailsSeparatorLocation="10000"
+                 eventDetailsSeparatorHorizontalOrientiation="false"
+                 ...
+                 >

 # Experimental feature - Adding custom data to your log events, and then show this data in the column view

 If the column renaming feature isn't enough for you, and you find yourself wanting to start defining your own event attributes, you can use the event